-Location: The ranch is located approximately 45 miles north of Beach, ND or 36 miles southeast of Sidney MT.
+The ranch is located approximately 50 miles north of Beach, ND or 43 miles southeast of Sidney MT.
 The ranch gate is just 4 miles off ND Hwy 16 on Flat Rock Rd., a well-maintained McKenzie County Rd. providing exceptional all-weather access to the HQ and beyond.

-Locale: The area surrounding the Flat Top is comprised almost exclusively of ranching operations of various sizes with larger farm operations located a short distance to the south in the Beach, ND area.
+The area surrounding the Flat Top Ranch is comprised almost exclusively of ranching operations of various sizes with larger farm operations located a short distance to the south in the Beach, ND area.
+As an agricultural hub, Beach provides agri-business resources, retail businesses, medical clinics and a vibrant community.
+Nearby Sidney, MT is rich in historical and natural beauty, with the Yellowstone River and several historical attractions in the area.
 Watford City, ND is the county seat for McKenzie County and is located approximately 60 miles northeast of the Ranch.
 Now one of the 12 largest towns in ND, Watford City grew from a population of 1,744 in 2010 (US Census) to 6,390 in 2016.
-With the use of hydraulic fracturing in the Bakken Shale formation, the oil industry in the region has greatly expanded yielding more revenue and a highly improved infrastructure.

 - 2,467+/- Acres Deeded

 - 1,760 Acres Little Missouri Nat’l Grassland Permit

 The Grasslands Grazing Permit is rated for 684 animal unit months (aum) and it comes to approximately $1.45/aum.
 The 640 acre State Lease is tightly held and costs approximately $3,400.00 per year.

 For years, the ranch has been operated as a registered angus enterprise and is fenced and cross-fenced to provide easy movement through a well-planned rotational grazing system.
 The grazing lands on the Flat Top are comprised of rolling and varied terrain with many timbered and brushy coolies and canyons providing exceptional protection for both livestock and wildlife in the winter months and shade in the summer.